Book Consultation

 Benefits and Constraints Versus Compilations

-A review usually costs about 30% more than a compilation (illustrative) because of the extra analytical tests and the documentation required under CSRE 2400.
+A review takes more work than a compilation because of the analytical tests and the documentation required under CSRE 2400.
 The benefits are better credibility for smoother loan approvals and a higher chance of catching issues before a lender does.
-The constraint is the higher fee, which can strain a smaller SMB focused on day-to-day cash flow.
+The constraint is the added scope and time.
 The right answer depends on lender needs and the value of independent comfort to your stakeholders.

 Our Actual Experience

 A client expanding into a larger credit facility was told a compilation would not be enough.
-We moved them to a review, and the bank approved the facility without further questions.
-The extra fee paid for itself in approval speed.
+We referred them to a Registered public accountant for the review and kept their bookkeeping and corporate tax in-house.
+The bank approved the facility without further questions.
 Figures changed for privacy.

 Verdict

-Choose a compilation for low-cost statements for internal use, CRA filing, and many lender requests.
-Choose a review when a lender, investor, or buyer wants independent comfort.
+A compilation covers statements for internal use, CRA filing, and many lender requests, and we prepare those.
+A review is for when a lender, investor, or buyer wants independent comfort, and we refer that to a Registered public accountant.
 When in doubt, confirm the required level with the reader before you commit.

 5